binxio/aws-cfn-update/README.md

 Commands:
 ```
+  remove-resource           Removes the specified CloudFormation resource
+  add-new-resources         Add new resources that exist in the new template
   container-image           Updates the Docker image of ECS Container Task definition
-  config-rule-inline-code   Updates the inline code of an AWS::Config::ConfigRule resource
   latest-ami                Updates the AMI name of Custom::AMI resources
-  cron-schedule-expression  Updates the schedule expression of an AWS::Events::Rules resources
+  lambda-s3-key             Updates the S3Key entry of a Lambda Function definition
-  remove-resource           Removes the specified CloudFormation resource
-  add-new-resources         Add new resources that exist in the new template
   lambda-inline-code        Updates the inline code of an Lambda
+  config-rule-inline-code   Updates the inline code of an AWS::Config::ConfigRule resource
   rest-api-body             Updates the body of a REST API Resource
   state-machine-definition  Updates the definition of an AWS::StepFunctions::StateMachine
   oidc-provider-thumbprints Updates the thumbprints of AWS::IAM::OIDCProviders
+  cron-schedule-expression  Updates the schedule expression of an AWS::Events::Rules resources

 ```

 # remove-resource - removes the specified resource and all referencing resources